10 Jan Top 5 most famous Carnivals in Europe

 The Carnival of Santa Cruz de Tenerife, in the Canary Islands, is the second most popular and internationally known celebration after Brazil’s.
 Rhythm, color, luxury and, a lot of spectacle during fifteen days overflow the streets of this Canarian city.

 Cologne Carnival is one of Europe’s biggest, best & oldest carnivals; it is also referred by the locals as “the fifth season of the year”.
 Though officially it begins on 11 November at 11:11, the main Cologne Carnival events, which are called the “crazy days” don’t begin until the Thursday before Ash Wednesday.
 During the week-long carnival, bars and pubs know no closing time.
-In addition, in spite of the intense cold, people drink quietly in the streets the beer “kölsch” during this festivity of 5 days that this year will start on Thursday, 28th February and end on Tuesday, 5 March 2019.
+In addition, in spite of the intense cold, people drink quietly in the streets the beer “kölsch” during this festivity of 5 days (February 21-25)

-The Venice Carnival 2019 runs from February 16th until March 5th.
+The Venice Carnival 2020 runs from February 8 until March 25.
 Venice transforms during the carnival and it’s a must-see event.
 Ten days will fill Venecian streets and canals with masks, costumes and tourists.
-For those who visit this carnival, on Sunday, february 24th, the traditional “Volo dell’Angelo” will take place.
-One of the most eagerly awaited moments in which a young Venetian woman disguised as an angel climbs down with a rope from the bell tower to the Piazza San Marco.

 The famous Carnival of Nice is one of the greatest cultural events of the French Riviera and one of the most important carnivals in the world and France.
-From 16th February to 2nd March 2019, come and dance to the rythym of this new edition of the Nice Carnival!
+From 15t-29 February 2020, come and dance to the rythym of this new edition of the Nice Carnival!
 Musicians and dancers will walk down the streets.
 A creative procession composed of 2 different events: the Carnival Parade and the Parade of Flowers will take place.

 The perfect opportunity to discover Nice and the French Riviera, by enjoying a temperate time compared to the rest of France.